wordplaydev/wordplay/CONTRIBUTING.md

 Keep chipping away at your translation until there are no more problems.

 ### Submitting

+It's best to submit your revisions in chunks, rather than all at once.
+After all, a lot can change in the `main` branch while you're editing.
+Here are a few tips:

+-   Sync with main regularly by doing a `git pull` in the `main` branch, then in your localization branch, running `git rebase main`.
+That will replay your commits over all the changes that have happened in main since you branched.

+-   Submit pull requests for chunks of work you finish, as described below.

 Ready to submit your localization for review?
 We prefer you use a GitHub pull request.